 Trekking pants of good quality are usually enough for a Kilimanjaro expedition.
 If you prefer hiking in shorts, taking a pair of trousers is nevertheless needed for the higher elevation parts of Kilimanjaro and chilly evenings in the camps.

-Storm pants are needed for your Kilimanjaro adventure, and they are especially useful during the rainy season.
+Membrane pants are needed for your Kilimanjaro adventure, and they are especially useful during the rainy season.
 When worn together with the trekking pants, they provide excellent protection against winds and rains, making your overall experience better.

 Warm trousers or ski pants